Tractatus Theologico-Politicus

-Written by the Dutch philosopher Benedictus Spinoza, the Tractatus Theologico-Politicus (TTP) or Theologico-Political Treatise was one of the most controversial texts of the early modern period.
-In it, Spinoza expounds his views on contemporary Jewish and Christian religion and critically analyses the Bible which underlies both.
-He argues what the best roles for state and religion should be and concludes that a degree of democracy and freedom of speech and religion works best, like in Amsterdam, while the state remains paramount within reason.
-The goal of the state is to guarantee the freedom of the citizens.
-Religious leaders should not meddle in politics.
-Spinoza prepares the ground for his work on metaphysics and psychology, Ethics, published posthumously in 1677, for which he anticipated harsh criticism.
+The Tractatus Theologico-Politicus (TTP) or Theologico-Political Treatise, is a 1670 work of philosophy written in Latin by the Dutch philosopher Baruch Spinoza (1632–1677).
+The book was one of the most important and controversial texts of the early modern period.
+Its aim was "to liberate the individual from bondage to superstition and ecclesiastical authority."
+In it, Spinoza expounds his views on contemporary Jewish and Western Christianity and critically analyses the Bible, especially the Hebrew Bible.

+The work has been characterized as "one of the most significant events in European intellectual history", laying the groundwork for ideas about liberalism, secularism, and democracy.
+He argues what the best roles for state and religion should be and concludes that a degree of democracy and freedom of speech and religion works best, such as in Amsterdam, while the state remains paramount within reason.
+The goal of the state is to guarantee the freedom of citizens.
+Religious leaders should not interfere in politics.

+Spinoza interrupted his writing of his magnum opus, the Ethics, to respond to the increasing intolerance in the Dutch Republic, directly challenging religious authorities and their power over freedom of thought.
+He published the work anonymously in Latin, rightly anticipating harsh criticism and vigorous attempts by religious leaders and conservative secular authorities to suppress his work entirely, he halted the publication of a Dutch translation.
+One anonymous critic described it as being "Forged in hell by the apostate Jew working together with the devil".